Portable Generators vs Standby Generators

 Disadvantages

 As great as standby generators are, there are a couple of notable disadvantages.
 Firstly there is the initial cost of the generator, and the installation can be pretty complex.
 Additionally, standby generators must be maintained regularly by trained professionals.
 Finally, suppose you choose a generator that runs on diesel rather than natural gas.
-In that case, you must remember to have the generator fueled ready for use and arrange a supply of fuel during the use of the generator
+In that case, you must remember to have the generator fuelled ready for use and arrange a supply of fuel during the use of the generator.

 Portable Generator